Skip to main content

 Assistant Professor (Zoology)

 Dr. Rebecca Rolfe is a Physiologist specialising in Developmental Biology research that aims to advance the understanding of congenital conditions in which foetal movements are abnormal and apply information gained from developing tissues to design strategies for the repair and regeneration of biological systems.
 Rebecca's interests in morphological form and function are central in her research questions.
 Dr Rolfe began her studies in physiology, graduating from the Physiology Department in Trinity College Dublin (2008).
 Her interest in Developmental Biology began during her time studying her research masters in Biomedicine in the Institute of child health and Great Ormond Street Hospital, University College London (2010), where she worked on neural and retinal development.
 She undertook her interdisciplinary doctoral research within the Developmental Biology and Bioengineering groups in Trinity College Dublin, examining the identification of genes that respond to mechanical stimulation, during skeletal development.
 She then continued this interest in how mechanical stimulation influences skeletal development during her Leverhulme funded postdoctoral research in the bioengineering department in Imperial College London, with research investigating the importance of fetal movements in spine development.
 Rebecca later returned to Trinity College Dublin as a research and teaching fellow (2016-2021), during this time began examining the plasticity of the developing musculoskeletal system, investigating how periods of induced mobility following paralysis might lead to improved outcomes for the development of the skeleton.
 Current research involves my expertise in mechanoregulation and applying it to identify the structural changes and biological mechanisms that drive normal embryonic tendon development.
 The aim of this highly innovative approach is to use this knowledge to enhance the maturation of tissue-engineered tendon constructs via nanoparticle gene delivery.
+Rebecca is interested in widening this investigation to examine spinal ligaments and new work is examining the morphological development of these tissues, with a keen interest to understand the contribution of these tissues to spinal deformities.

-Haley R. Dolton, Andrew L. Jackson, Robert Deaville, Jackie Hall , Graham Hall , Gavin McManus , Matthew W. Perkins , Rebecca A. Rolfe , Edward P. Snelling , Jonathan D. R. Houghton , David W. Sims Nicholas L. Payne, Regionally endothermic traits in planktivorous basking sharks Cetorhinus maximus, ENDANGERED SPECIES RESEARCH, 51, 2023, p227 - 232, Journal Article, PUBLISHED URL
+Haley R. Dolton, Andrew L. Jackson, Robert Deaville, Jackie Hall , Graham Hall , Gavin McManus , Matthew W. Perkins , Rebecca A. Rolfe , Edward P. Snelling , Jonathan D. R. Houghton , David W. Sims Nicholas L. Payne, Regionally endothermic traits in planktivorous basking sharks Cetorhinus maximus, Endangered Species Research, 51, 2023, p227 - 232, Journal Article, PUBLISHED URL

 Rolfe, RA.
 Shea, CA. and Murphy P., Geometric analysis of chondrogenic self-organisation of embryonic limb bud cells in micromass culture., Cell and Tissue Research , 2022, Notes: [doi: 10.1007/s00441-021-03564-y], Journal Article, PUBLISHED TARA - Full Text